*Photo: Nepal (Source)

-Livia has a Doctorate in 3-D printing and biomaterials from Imperial College London.
-She is passionate about communities, especially the power of individuals and citizens in creating and maintaining a sustainable, harmonic commune.
+Livia Kalossaka has a Doctorate in 3-D printing and biomaterials from Imperial College London.
+She is passionate about communities, especially the power of individuals and citizens in creating and maintaining a sustainable community.

 Born and raised in a globalised world, Livia wonders if we could shift the focus to a decentralized supply chain, nurturing skills and local materials to create tailored-made solutions, ones that are specific to a given region…Her work in 3-D printed materials has certainly helped nurture this thought.
 After all, as for 3-D printing, anyone or any community can 3-D print anything (machinery pieces, daily objects etc.) on their own if they have the right machines and tools, without depending on a much larger national or global supply chain.

 To a larger extent, we ask ourselves: what if we rediscover and promote local practices and know-how to build impact businesses and sustainable communities in tune with the environment in which they live and operate?

 Startup culture VS Community-based solutions

 It is not an easy task to go against the dominant culture of startups in our time.
 Anytime one has an idea, one immediately thinks of creating a startup and hence, of “scaling up”.
 The question of “how do we scale this up?” becomes so vital, that the startup-ers need to answer if they ever want to receive investments.
 A local vision (‘how do I sell this solution to my locality?’) is not desirable.
 Instead, they will have to “think big”: regional, continental (‘how do I sell this solution to the whole European market?’) and global vision (‘how do I sell this solution worldwide?’)